faye/faye-websocket-node/README.md

 * Deal with proxies that defer delivery of the draft-76 handshake body
 * Notify you when the socket is open and closed and when messages arrive
 * Recombine fragmented messages
-* Dispatch text, binary, ping and close frames
+* Dispatch text, binary, ping, pong and close frames
 * Manage the socket-closing handshake process
 * Automatically reply to ping frames with a matching pong
 * Apply masking to messages sent by the client